Port St. Lucie, Florida: History

 In 2006, CC started development of its newest community, Tradition, which sits west of the Interstate 95 interchange with Gatlin Blvd., and was a large cattle ranch before CC began to develop it.
 Around 13000000 sqft of commercial area were built, with room for over 18,000 residences.
 According to CC's website, Tradition is the largest fully entitled residential development area from the tip of Interstate 95 to the Canada–U.S. border.
 It is modeled after a 1950s-era town.
 According to its website, Tradition Square, the town center of the community, holds festivities year-round.
 It was also chosen as the site of HGTV's Green Home in 2009.

 In 2007, the housing market began to collapse and unemployment started to rise.
 As of February 2009, unemployment was about 10.5%, and in 2008, nearly 11,000 homes went into foreclosure.
 This prompted the county government to consider declaring itself a disaster area.
 Doing so would have given county administrators access to $17 million in county emergency reserve funds.
 That money, combined with a transportation fund and other accounts, would give St. Lucie $20–$30 million to spend on building projects - research parks, highways, and other infrastructure improvements.

 In 2008, Tradition and Core Communities welcomed the Florida Center of Innovation (later renamed Tradition Center for Innovation), a 150-acre privately owned research park dedicated to drug discovery, immunology and medical devices, and healthcare.
 TCI initially composed of Torrey Pines Institute for Molecular Studies, Oregon Health and Science University's Vaccine and Gene Therapy Institute (VGTI), Martin Health System Hospital (Tradition Medical Center), and Mann Research Center.
 In 2015, VGTI shut down their TCI facility, and Mann Research Center soon followed.
 As of 2019, only Torrey Pines and the Tradition Medical Center remain in TCI.

-In 2017, TAMCO, a subsidiary of City Electric Supply, a family-owned electrical wholesale business, created plans with the Port St. Lucie city council to construct a $38 million, 400,000-square-foot manufacturing and distribution center located in the Tradition Commerce Park.
+In 2017, TAMCO, a subsidiary of City Electric Supply, created plans with the Port St. Lucie city council to construct a $38 million, 400,000-square-foot manufacturing and distribution center located in the Tradition Commerce Park.
 Construction of the TAMCO facility began in 2018 and was completed in late 2019.